Dpdl-io/DpdlEngine/Install_requirements.md

 ## Linux BlueZ

-Ensure the BlueZ library 'libbluetooth.so' is available on the path, eventually create a symbolic link (from libbluetooth.so.*)
+Ensure the BlueZ library 'libbluetooth.so' is available on the path.
+Eventually you might neet to create a symbolic link to a specific version of the library (eg. libbluetooth.so -> libbluetooth.so.$version)

 # Embedded OCaml code